G-mee Play Pro – a safe kids ‘non-phone’ (review) - Cybershack

 These are all part of the g-mee co-pilot system and cannot be circumvented.

-Guardians and adult carers use this to provide basic secure comms to elderly Australia
+Guardians and adult carers use this to provide basic secure comms to elderly Australians.

 First Impressions – A glass slab